DELIVERABLES & METHODS

 After we discussed iPad use and favorite ways of discovering music, the interview focused on ideas around the MashupDJ app and features.
 Five people believed you should be able to pull from your personal library.
 And most believe there should be advanced features.
 Many said that there should be some kind of tutorial to guide new users.

-“If I had an app, I would probably get more interested in making [mashups].”—Interview Participant
+“If I had an app, I would probably get more interested in making [mashups].”

 In fact, because collaboration can be achieved with a “remash” function it is suggested to forego this kind of interaction.
 While five people found collaboration more compelling, nine people found the challenge a friend more compelling.
-Most said they could see themselves using these feature.
-This “challenge a friends” feature has been omitted from the current design in favor focusing on branded challenges entirely.
+Most said they could see themselves using these features.
+This “challenge a friend” feature has been omitted from the current design in favor of focusing on branded challenges entirely.

-“It makes me think of the really basic GarageBand stuff that I used in high school.”—Interview Participant
+“It makes me think of the really basic GarageBand stuff that I used in high school.”

 In order to understand the thoughts that users may have when approaching the app from different perspectives and experience levels, user flows have been developed that combine personas and flow charts.